-- Politely greet intruder and identify yourself; ask subject the purpose of their visit. - Consider asking another staff person to accompany you before approaching intruder. - Inform subject that all visitors must report to the main office. - If possible, attempt to identify the individual and/or vehicle. - Escort subject to the main office. - If the intruder's purpose is not legitimate, ask them to leave/accompany them to exit. - If the intruder refuses to leave, notify principal and contact 911.
+- Politely greet the intruder and identify yourself; ask the subject the purpose of their visit. - Consider asking another staff person to accompany you before approaching the intruder. - Inform the subject that all visitors must report to the main office. - If possible, attempt to identify the individual and/or vehicle. - Escort the subject to the main office. - If the intruder's purpose is not legitimate, ask them to leave/accompany them to exit. - If the intruder refuses to leave, notify the principal and contact 911. - Give the police a full description of the intruder(s): the subject's name, clothing, and other descriptors.
+Note if the subject is carrying a weapon or package. - Back away from the intruder if they indicate a potential for violence. - Allow an avenue of escape for both you and the intruder. - To the extent possible, maintain visual contact with the intruder (maintaining visual contact and knowing the intruder's location is less disruptive than doing a building-wide search later to locate them).

-- Give the police a full description of the intruder(s): subject's name, clothing, and other descriptors, note if the subject is carrying a weapon or package. - Back away from intruder if they indicate a potential for violence. - Allow an avenue of escape for both you and the intruder. - To the extent possible, maintain visual contact with the intruder to know their location instead of needing to do a building-wide search later to locate them. - Should the situation escalate quickly, the principal may decide at any time to initiate protective protocols.
+Should the situation escalate quickly, the principal may decide to initiate protective protocols at any time.